-6. 1, on ground floor with patio, suitable for disabled.
+7. 1, on ground floor with patio, suitable for disabled, 1 in annexe.

-all year except Christmas, Jan, dinner served Wed–Sat.
+all year except Christmas, New Year, dinner served Wed–Sat.

-entrance hall, snug, dining room, free Wi-Fi, in-room TV (Freeview), 15-acre grounds (woodland garden), stable, restaurant and bar wheelchair accessible.
+entrance hall, snug, dining room, in-room TV (Freeview), 15-acre woodland garden, stable, restaurant and bar wheelchair accessible.

 in public areas.

 not under 18.

 ‘clean, well-behaved dogs (no puppies)’ allowed in 1 bedroom and stables by arrangement, not in public rooms, dog-sitting available.

 Amex, MC, Visa.

 per room B&B single £175–£305, double £195–£325.
 Set dinner £45–£55.